Why does a person sweat when falling asleep? Night sweats in men: causes and treatment

 External factors

 A common cause of hyperhidrosis at night is a stuffy room and heat.
-If the bedroom windows are closed and there is no fresh air flow, a person experiences discomfort and wakes up with sweat on his head and pillow.
+If the windows in the bedroom are closed and there is no flow of fresh air, a person experiences discomfort and wakes up with his head and pillow wet from sweat.

-For a good rest, the room must be systematically ventilated, put on pajamas made of natural fabric, use similar bedding and a blanket for the season.
+For proper rest, the room must be systematically ventilated, wear pajamas made of natural fabric, and use similar bedding and blankets according to the season.

 Internal factors

-There are much more internal provocateurs of the malfunctioning of the sweat glands.
+There are many more internal provocateurs for the malfunction of the sweat glands.
 A common cause is alcohol consumption.
 Toxic substances in it increase blood circulation and cause intoxication.
-To cleanse itself of harmful compounds, the body begins to intensively secrete a liquid, along with which the components of alcohol exit through the pores.
-It is not only alcoholics who face this problem.
+To cleanse itself of harmful compounds, the body begins to intensively secrete liquid, along with which the components of alcohol come out through the pores.
+It's not just alcoholics who face this problem.
 Even a few bottles of beer can disrupt the functioning of the body and provoke hyperhidrosis..

-Smoking impairs lung function and causes coughing fits, especially at night.
-These violations often become a prerequisite for restless sleep and profuse sweating.
+Smoking impairs lung function and causes coughing attacks, especially at night.
+These disturbances often become a prerequisite for restless sleep and profuse sweating.

-Many men do not control the diet and eat unbalanced.
-Late dinners, fatty, spicy dishes put a strong strain on the stomach, worsen digestion and contribute to the set of extra pounds.
-The combination of these factors makes the body work for wear and tear and disrupts thermoregulation.
+Many men do not control their diet and eat an unbalanced diet.
+Late dinners, fatty, spicy dishes put a lot of stress on the stomach, worsen digestion and contribute to gaining extra pounds.
+The combination of these factors forces the body to work hard and disrupts thermoregulation.

 Increased sweating may indicate the development of dangerous diseases.
-This is a common symptom:
+This is a common sign:

 • tuberculosis;